Flat Fee Landlord

 Leave your name and number.
 We’ll call you back with a free rental analysis for your specific property.

-Let's say you're an owner who has made the decision to list your home for sale — but you're not in a rush, and you're open to renting if the right tenant comes along before the right buyer.
-Or you've decided to rent, but if someone offers the right price to buy, you'd consider it.
+Let us say you are an owner who has made the decision to list your home for sale — but you are not in a rush, and you are open to renting if the right tenant comes along before the right buyer.
+Or you have decided to rent, but if someone offers the right price to buy, you would consider it.
 This dual-listing approach is more common than most people realize — and it can work, with the right structure.

 When This Strategy Makes Sense

-The simultaneous listing approach makes the most sense when: you don't urgently need the sale proceeds, you're genuinely open to either outcome, the rental income would cover your carrying costs while you wait for the right buyer, and you have realistic expectations that one outcome will eventually close the other.
+The simultaneous listing approach makes the most sense when you do not urgently need the sale proceeds, you are genuinely open to either outcome, the rental income would cover your carrying costs while you wait for the right buyer, and you have realistic expectations that one outcome will eventually close the other.
+If you are leaning toward renting, our guide on whether to rent out your property walks through the financial analysis step by step.
+And if the sale market feels stuck, see why smart homeowners are renting instead.

-It makes less sense when: you need the sale equity for a new purchase, you're on a time deadline for either outcome, or managing dual showing schedules would be genuinely burdensome.
+It makes less sense when you need the sale equity for a new purchase, you are on a time deadline for either outcome, or managing dual showing schedules would be genuinely burdensome.
+It also does not work well in a weak rental market — if the property would sit vacant for weeks as a rental, the vacancy cost defeats the purpose of the hedging strategy.

 How to Structure the Dual Listing